 Except as set forth in ORC §2923.12 et seq and the open carry provision, no person, except Rangers of the Board, or other Law Enforcement Officers, shall carry firearms of any description, air or gas gun, sling shot, or missile throwing device within the Park, or discharge any firearms, or air or gas gun in or onto Park lands.

 3.2 Fireworks and explosives.

-No person shall set off any fireworks or other explosive substance in and upon Park grounds or other public lands except by specific written permission granted by the Director.
+No person shall possess or discharge any fireworks or other explosive substance in and upon Park grounds or other public lands except by specific written permission granted by the Executive Director.

 3.3 Bows and arrows.

-No person shall release an arrow from a bow, crossbow or long bow within the Park other than in areas designated by the Director as Archery Ranges, provided, however, that the within regulation shall not be applicable to persons using Park lands for hunting purposes when said persons have fully and completely complied with all of the requirements established for hunting on Park lands.
+No person shall release an arrow from a bow, crossbow or long bow within the Park other than in areas designated by the Executive Director, provided, however, that the within regulation shall not be applicable to persons using Park lands for hunting purposes when said persons have fully and completely complied with all of the requirements established for hunting on Park lands.

 3.4 Carrying dangerous weapons.